mhardcastle/lotss-catalogue/catalogue_create/README-create.txt

 In output directory:

+process_2mass_tzi.py : a few 2MASS sources come through the
+too-zoomed-in path.
+Fix up their ra, dec manually and change their ID-flag so that they keep their names.

 Topcat/stilts merge blend output catalogue with the optical ID catalogue, then

 fixup_topcat_merge.py : rename and remove columns to give the final catalogue